 The Douglas Family Preserve can be found in the Mesa neighborhood of Santa Barbara, accessible off of U.S. 101 above Arroyo Burro Beach.
 The oceanfront position of the park makes it a great location to watch for whales and dolphins, view wildlife and native plants, and walk, jog, or cycle along the three miles of trails.
 There is also an area of the park where visitors who are experienced with hang gliding may give it a try.

 This is one of the best places to take advantage of the great outdoors in the Santa Barbara area.
-Make sure the Douglas Family Preserve in Santa Barbara is on your list of things to do, and let the experts at Paradise Retreats find you a vacation rental that will give you all the comforts and conveniences of home.
+Make sure the Douglas Family Preserve in Santa Barbara is on your list of things to do, and let the experts at Paradise Retreats find you a vacation rental that will give you all the comforts and conveniences of home, from luxury amenities to private pools.

 By CassiniSol – Own work, CC BY-SA 4.0, https://commons.wikimedia.org/w/index.php?curid=43695371